 Out-and-Back Hikes from San Juan Park

-Out-and Back Starting North (1.7 mi)
+Starting North (1.7 mi)

-Out-and-Back Starting South (1.4 mi, 2.6 mi)
+Starting South (1.4 mi, 2.6 mi)

-The trail that leaves San Juan Park going south toward the two dams is not quite as green, but more interesting.
+The trail that leaves San Juan Park going south toward the dike is not quite as green, but more interesting.
 In starting this way for the loop you would go to the right under Harbor Blvd.
 But for the out-and-back walk, take the trail up and to the left.
-You are climbing to the top of first of two dams that are a part of this extended trail.
-It is straightforward to find your way to the west end of the dam crest.
-You can walk the crest east to the Golf Course and wander around there.
-(They want you to pay $20 to walk the course.
+You are climbing to the top of dike.
+As a side trip you can walk the ridge of the dike and wander around the Fullerton Golf Course club house.
+There’s benches to watch golfers at the driving range.
+(You can also sign up to walk the course.
+They want you to pay $20 but if you have an old putter, who’s gunna know.
 It is two miles in length and all sidewalk, if you are into that sort of thing.)
-But there’s dirt trail that’s free.
-The west end of the dam is the start of the Brea Dam Trail.
+The dirt trail next to the fairway is free.
 It is very interesting walk with the fairway on one side of you and a steep hill on the other side of you.
-A good place to turn around (1.4 mi round trip) is the tunnels that go under Bastanchury.
+A good place to turn around (1.4 mi round trip) is the tunnels that go under Bastanchury Road.
 You can go through either tunnel into the Brea flood control area.
 The two tunnels lead to different trails which parallel the Brea Creek.
-If you walk clear to the larger dam (Brea Dam) the round trip distance is 2.6 miles.
+If you walk clear to the Brea Dam the round trip distance is 2.6 miles.
 (East tunnel has the better trails.)
-See the web page “Brea Dam (upstream side)” for more information about the trails on that side of Bastanchury.
+See the web page Brea Dam Recreational Area for more information about the trails on that side of Bastanchury.